iconify/documentation/documents/pages/articles/add-icon-set/index.md

 See [Open Source Initiative](https://opensource.org/licenses) for more licenses.

-### Useful to everyone
+### Bad icon sets

+Not all icon sets are the same.
+There are good and bad icon sets.
+Bad icon sets are not accepted.

+Most common reasons:

+- Icon set should be useful to community.
 If icon set is specific to your website, it is not really useful to other developers.

-You can use custom icon sets with almost any software that uses Iconify icon sets.
-To use your icons with those tools, you do not need to add them to Iconify icon sets.
-All those tools have possibility to load custom icon sets.

-Adding your icon set to Iconify means publishing it to the community, making it available to everyone who uses Iconify.
-New icon sets are always welcome, but not ones that are useful only to you.

-### Can be updated

-Icon sets are automatically updated several times a week.
-In order to update icon set, icons must be published and maintained by developer on one of the following sources:

-- Public git repository (GitHub, GitLab, etc...).
-- NPM package.
-- Public Figma file.

-Downloading an icon set from a third party website is not an option.

-### No icon fonts

-Icon sets exported from icon fonts are not accepted.

-They are almost always badly aligned, not following any logical grid system.
-Overall they are very low quality and not usable as SVG.

-There are currently several such icon sets in Iconify repository, but that is only because when Iconify project was in early development, there were very few icon sets to work with and icon fonts were dominating the UI world, so they were added.
-But today it is not acceptable.

-### Icons, not pictures {#no-pictures}
+- Icons, not pictures.
 Icon sets must contain only icons, which can be used as a small icon, not as a large image.
 Collections of vector images with high details, that are meant to be used as large images are not acceptable.

-### Quality

-Additionally, addition of an icon set might be declined on the basis of low quality.
+- No icons exported from fonts.
+Icons exported from fonts are almost always badly aligned, not following any logical grid system.
+They are very low quality and not usable as SVG.

+## Design tips

 If you are new to icon design, [Google Material Icons website has excellent guidelines for designing icons](https://material.io/design/iconography/system-icons.html#grid-and-keyline-shapes).

 Those guidelines are specific to material design, but the same principles apply to most icons.
 Even though icons are vector images, displays are pixel devices and icon edges are blurred if shape is not aligned to the edge of a pixel.
 Icon sets that follow a specific grid, have padding, shapes aligned to pixel edges, are the best looking icon sets.

-## Submit icon set

-If the wall of text above was too big, you might have missed the link to submit an icon set.
-See "Adding icon set" section above.